|

 Who can make a will?

-Under the Wills Act, you must be at least 19 years old to make a valid will.
-You must also be mentally competent.
+In New Brunswick, the Wills Act requires that you be at least 19 years old to make a valid will.
 The law makes certain exceptions to the age requirement.
 If you are or have ever been married you can make a valid will even if you are under 19 years of age.
 Also, members of the Canadian Forces on active service and mariners or seamen while at sea or in the course of a voyage, can make a valid will under the age of 19.
+You must also be mentally competent.
+This is sometimes referred to as “being of sound mind”.
+If you become mentally incompetent after making your will, it remains a valid will.

 Do I have complete freedom in making my will?

-Generally speaking, you can leave your property to whomever you choose, including charities.
+Generally, you can leave your property to the people, organizations and/or charities that you choose.
 However, you may have a legal duty to provide for certain people who depend on you for their support.
 If you do not adequately provide for them in your will, one or more of them may apply to the court under the Provision for Dependants Act.
-Those who can apply to the court under this Act include, for example, your spouse, children, parents, and common-law partner.
-Your spouse may also apply to the court for certain entitlements under the Marital Property Act.
+Those who may apply include, for example, your spouse, children, parents, and common-law partner.
+As well, your spouse may apply to the court for certain entitlements under the Marital Property Act.
 The court may override or change your will to provide for your dependants or to give your spouse a proper share of the marital property.

 What can I give away by my will?